|Assistant Professor in Biolaw in the Durham Law School||PCL180|

 |Member of Durham CELLS (Centre for Ethics and Law in the Life Sciences)|

 Camilla is an Assistant Professor in Biolaw.
 She obtained her LLB, LLM (Research), and LLD from the University of Pretoria, South Africa.
 Before starting at Durham Law School in 2019, Camilla was a Postdoctoral Research Fellow at the South African Institute for Advanced Constitutional, Public, Human Rights, and International Law at the University of Johannesburg and she was a British Academy Postdoctoral Fellow at the Faculty of Law, University of Oxford.
-Before plunging herself into the world of postdoctoral research, Camilla served as a Law Research Clerk for Chief Justice Mogoeng at the Constitutional Court of the Republic of South Africa.
+Camilla also served as a Law Research Clerk at the Constitutional Court of the Republic of South Africa.

 Camilla’s research is focused on women’s rights during pregnancy and childbirth, with a particular focus on obstetric violence.
-She enjoys working in multidisciplinary groups and with organisations dedicated to protecting and promoting women’s rights.
-Camilla has published on themes related to abortion and access thereto, involuntary sterilisations and abortions, foetal personhood, management of foetal remains, feticide, the maternal/foetal relationship during pregnancy, and violence and abuse during labour and childbirth at the hands of healthcare professionals.
-Camilla’s first monograph, Pregnancy Law in South Africa: Between Reproductive Autonomy and Foetal Interests (2017), is dedicated to unpacking the law’s approach to the maternal foetal relationship and recently co-edited, Childbirth, Vulnerability and Law: Exploring Issues of Violence and Control (2019).
-She is currently writing her second monograph focused on obstetric violence and the law and co-editing Without Consent: Vaginal Examinations during Labour and the Law.
+She has published on themes related to abortion, involuntary sterilisations, foetal personhood, management of foetal remains, feticide, the maternal/foetal relationship during pregnancy, and violence and abuse during labour and childbirth in healthcare facilities.
 Her research intersects human rights law, medical law and ethics, criminal law, and tort law; and it engages broader themes related to reproductive justice, gender, equality, and violence (interpersonal and structural).

 Centre for Ethics and Law in the Life Sciences